How YOU view and define learning has a tremendous impact on how you approach homeschooling your kids.

 - Where does your child have the most enjoyable learning experiences?

 - Why does your child like to learn?

-How does your definition of learning compare with how you are currently educating your child?
+How does your definition of learning compare with how you currently educate your child?

-If you’re following a traditional school model and doing school-at-home, is this the best way to help your child learn?
+If you’re following a traditional school model and doing school-at-home, do you believe this is the best way to help your child learn?

 How Do YOU Define Learning?

 Take a moment to define learning for yourself.

 How Kids Learn: Play-Based Learning with Dr. Peter Gray